Nernar/Modding-Tools/README.md

 The interface is divided into types - there are coordinate windows, selection of elements, project trees and others.
 The modeling access is only available to *in the world*, as many of the capabilities are only available from within.

-To use many tools, a basic concept of [the coordinate axis is](https://ru.m.wikipedia.org/wiki/%D0%A1%D0%B8%D1%81%D1%82%D0%B5%D0%BC%D0%B0_%D0%BA%D0%BE%D0%BE%D1%80%D0%B4%D0%B8%D0%BD%D0%B0%D1%82) needed.
+To use many tools, a basic concept of [coordinate axis](https://wikipedia.org/wiki/%D0%A1%D0%B8%D1%81%D1%82%D0%B5%D0%BC%D0%B0_%D0%BA%D0%BE%D0%BE%D1%80%D0%B4%D0%B8%D0%BD%D0%B0%D1%82) is needed.
 The coordinates form the actual position of the element in the world, the rotation of the elements is expressed in degrees at the option of the developer.

 ---